Submit FAQs Awards Usage Terms Contact

 Select All

-The code references an external .js file, which you should download below:
+The code references an external .js file and an image, which you should download below:

 Step 2: Add the following sample code to the <BODY> section of your page.
 It illustrates how to set up thumbnails to display their larger counterparts: